Searching for vector boson-star mergers within LIGO-Virgo intermediate-mass black-hole merger candidates: Results

-Using the formalism in \cite{Greg}, we can test the hypothesis that the two events are sourced by the same ultra-light boson, i.e., that they share the same boson mass.
-For two events A and B, we can compute the odds-ratio\footnote{The odds-ratio $\mathcal{O}_{C/U} = \mathcal{I}_{\mu_{\rm B}}\,\pi_{C/U}$, where $\pi_{C/U}$ is the prior odds of the two hypotheses, common v.s. uncorrelated, and we have implicitly assume equal probability, i.e.: $\pi_{C/U} = 1$.} for the common v.s. uncorrelated mass through the overlap integral
+As expected from the above frequency and mass values, we estimate boson-mass of $\mu_{\rm B}^{\text{GW200220}}=9.13^{+1.18}_{-1.30}\times 10^{-13}$\,eV completely consistent with that of GW190521.
+Using the formalism in \cite{Ashton2021_overlap_int}, we can test the hypothesis that the two events are sourced by the same ultra-light boson, i.e., that they share the same boson mass.
+For two events A and B, we can compute the odds-ratio\footnote{The odds-ratio is defined as $\mathcal{O}_{C/U} = \mathcal{I}_{\mu_{\rm B}}\,\pi_{C/U}$, where $\pi_{C/U}$ is the prior odds of the two hypotheses, common v.s. uncorrelated, and we have implicitly assumed equal prior probabilities, i.e.: $\pi_{C/U} = 1$.} for the common v.s. uncorrelated mass through the overlap integral

-where $\pi(\mu_{\rm B})$ denotes our prior on the boson mass, represented by the grey curve in Fig.~\ref{eq:boson_mass}.
-For the pair GW190521-GW200220 we obtain an odds-ratio ${\cal{I}}_{\mu_{\rm B}}=5.5$ favouring a common $\mu_{\rm B}$.
-This means that, if we consider that the two events share the same boson, the relative evidence for the PSM vs. BBH scenarios rises by a factor of 5.5.
-Later, we will showcase how to exploit this result in the context of population studies in section \ref{sec:pop}.\\
+where $\pi(\mu_{\rm B})$ denotes our prior on the boson mass, represented by the grey curve in Fig.~\ref{fig:mub}.
+For the pair GW190521-GW200220 we obtain a odds-ratio ${\cal{I}}_{\mu_{\rm B}}=5.5$ favouring a common $\mu_{\rm B}$.
+This means that, if we consider that the two events share the same boson, the relative evidence for the PSM vs. BBH scenarios rises by a factor of 5.3.
+Later, we will showcase how this result can be exploited in the context of population studies in section \ref{sec:pop}.\\

-Finally, we infer a maximal Proca star mass $M^{\text{Proca}}_{\text{max}}=165^{+18}_{-22}\,M_\odot$.
+Finally, we infer a maximal Proca star mass $M^{\text{Proca}}_{\text{max}}=165^{+27}_{-22}\,M_\odot$.
 On the one hand, this is consistent with the one inferred from GW190521.
 On the other, the total masses of both events are consistently larger than the estimated maximal Proca star masses.
-This implies that, in both cases, the remnant hyper-massive boson star formed at the end of the two mergers has enough mass to collapse to a black-hole and yield the corresponding characteristic ringdown signal expected by current gravitational-wave searches.
+This implies that, in both cases, the remnant hyper-massive boson star formed at the end of the two mergers has enough mass to collapse into a black-hole and yield the corresponding characteristic ringdown signal expected by current gravitational-wave searches.